12-simple-ways-to-maintain-a-healthy-weight-photo

 Raw or Undercooked Eggs

 Eating raw or undercooked eggs can put pregnant women at an increased risk of Salmonella poisoning.
-Make sure both the yolk and white are cooked through.
-Certain sauces, spreads and drinks such as homemade Caesar salad dressing, hollandaise sauce, homemade mayonnaise, unpasteurized eggnog, Tiramisu, custards and homemade ice cream may contain raw eggs.
+Always cook eggs until both the yolk and white are firm.
+Certain foods may contain raw eggs, such as homemade Caesar salad dressing, hollandaise sauce, mayonnaise, unpasteurized eggnog, Tiramisu, custards and ice cream .

-It is recommended the use of pasteurized egg products when a recipe calls for raw eggs.
+Use pasteurized egg products when recipes call for raw eggs.

 Unpasteurized Dairy Products and Juices